c4syner/TeachablePy/README.md

 Run the .py file in your favortite IDE or terminal!

 ## How It Works
-This simple chatbot works differently then the traditional models.
+This simple chatbot works differently then the traditional models. <br />
-Instead of tons of if/else statements that check for patterns between input and output.
+Instead of tons of if/else statements that check for patterns between input and output. <br />
-This program creates a csv file, which are used for storing data in spreadsheet applications, and stores the questions and responses that the computer can use to chat with the user.
+This program creates a csv file and stores the questions and responses that the computer can use to chat with the user. <br />
-Whats the difference?
+Whats the difference? <br />
-This allows for users to make complex or personalized chatbots and be able to share their custom chatbot by sharing their, `knowledge.csv` file giving other users the exact same bot!
+This allows for users to make complex or personalized chatbots and be able to share their custom chatbot by sharing their, <br />
+`knowledge.csv` file giving other users the exact same bot! <br />
-Essentially, its a one program fits all scenario, you can have a complex or simple bot with one program.
+Essentially, its a one program fits all scenario, you can have a complex or simple bot with one program. <br />

 ## Improvements
 By no means is this project finished, there are some things I would like to see done with this project: